Negronii/MyNotes/front-end/interview.md

      });
    ```

-### Sample Interview Answer

-Ajax, Fetch, and Axios are all related to making HTTP requests in web applications, but they differ in their approach and implementation.

-- Ajax is a broad set of technologies that allows web applications to send and retrieve data from a server asynchronously without interfering with the display and behavior of the existing page.
-It mainly uses the `XMLHttpRequest` object for this purpose.
-- The Fetch API is a modern interface in JavaScript that allows you to make HTTP requests.
-It's more powerful and flexible than Ajax's `XMLHttpRequest` and returns promises, making it easier to use in modern web applications.
-- Axios is a third-party library that simplifies making HTTP requests.
-It provides a more user-friendly API and additional features like intercepting requests and responses, which are not natively available in Fetch.

-In summary, while Ajax refers to a classical web development practice for asynchronous requests, Fetch and Axios are more modern approaches with Axios offering additional features and a simpler API over the native Fetch API.

 ## What is debouncing and what is throttling, what are the differences, and name use cases of each

-**Debouncing**

-Debouncing in the context of web development is a programming practice used to ensure that time-consuming tasks do not fire so often, which can be inefficient or harmful to performance.
-This is particularly useful in situations where some code is not only triggered by user actions but is also potentially triggered repeatedly or rapidly, like resizing windows or scrolling.
+### Debouncing

-A debounced function will only execute after a certain amount of time has passed since it was last called.
-So, if the debounced function is attached to an event like scrolling, it will only execute after the user has stopped scrolling for a specified time.
+Debouncing in web development is a strategy used to limit the frequency of execution of a potentially expensive operation that could be triggered repeatedly, such as during window resizing or scrolling.
+A debounced function will only execute after a specified amount of time has elapsed since the last time it was invoked.
+For example, if a debounced function is associated with a scrolling event, it will only execute after the user has stopped scrolling for a defined period.

 **Throttling**

-Throttling, like debouncing, is a technique to control how many times a function can be executed over time.
-It's used to ensure that the function is only called at every specified time interval.
-For example, if you have a function that fires on a scroll event and you throttle it to execute only once every 100 milliseconds, the function will execute at most 10 times per second, no matter how many times the scroll event fires.
+Throttling is a technique similar to debouncing, but instead of delaying the execution of a function, it ensures the function is executed at regular intervals.
+For instance, a function triggered by a scroll event, when throttled to execute every 100 milliseconds, will run at most 10 times per second, regardless of the frequency of the scroll event.

 **Differences between Debouncing and Throttling**

-1. **Timing Control**: Debouncing is based on the principle of delaying the execution of a function until after some time has elapsed since the last time it was invoked.
-Throttling, on the other hand, ensures that a function is executed at regular intervals.
+1. **Timing Control**: Debouncing delays the execution of a function until a specified time has passed since its last invocation.
+Throttling, however, limits the function's execution to regular, specified intervals.

-2. **Use Cases**: Debouncing is typically used in situations where you want to ensure that a function is not executed too frequently, but also don't care if there are delays in execution.
-Throttling is used when you need to guarantee a steady, consistent rate of execution.
+2. **Use Cases**: Debouncing is useful in scenarios where the function's frequent execution is unnecessary and delays are acceptable, such as in auto-saving or search bar suggestions.
+Throttling is employed when consistent execution rate is desired, like in handling scroll events or resizing.

-3. **Behavior**: In debouncing, the function will only be executed after the triggering event has stopped for a defined period.
-In throttling, the function will execute at regular intervals regardless of how many times the user triggers the event.
+3. **Behavior**: In debouncing, the function executes only after the triggering event has ceased for a defined duration.
+In throttling, the function executes at consistent intervals regardless of the frequency of event triggers.

 **Use Cases**

-1. **Debouncing**: A common use case for debouncing is in search bars.
-As a user types, you don't want to fire off an API request for every keystroke.
-Instead, you wait until the user pauses or stops typing before sending the request.
+1. **Debouncing**: This is commonly used in search bars, where you want to wait for the user to finish typing before firing an API request, rather than sending requests for every keystroke.

-2. **Throttling**: Throttling is often used in scroll events.
-For example, if you have an infinite scroll feature on a website, you don't want to load more content every single pixel of scroll.
-Instead, you can throttle the scroll event to load more content at every certain interval of scrolling.
+2. **Throttling**: An example is the implementation of infinite scrolling on a website, where you aim to load more content at certain intervals of scrolling, rather than at every small scroll movement.

-These techniques are crucial for optimizing performance and user experience in web applications.
+Both debouncing and throttling are integral for enhancing performance and user experience in web applications.
+Libraries like **Lodash** offer robust implementations of these techniques.

-In reality, we use **Lodash** library to achieve Debouncing and Throttling.

 ## Implement debouncing in typescript
 ```js